 “Anatomically modern man shows up four seconds before midnight.
 The first cave paintings appear three seconds later.
 And in a thousandth of a click of the second hand, life solves the mystery of DNA and starts to map the tree of life itself.
 By midnight, most of the globe is converted to row crops for the care and feeding of one species.
 And that’s when the tree of life becomes something else again.
 That’s when the giant trunk starts to teeter” (474-75).

-Finally, the installation is completed, as Nick and his helpers arrange some heavy logs (from which new seedlings will sprout for natural embellishment) to spell out a word that can be read from space.
+Finally, Nick’s installation is completed, as he and his helpers arrange some heavy logs (from which new seedlings will sprout for natural embellishment) to spell out a word that can be read from space.
 The word is “STILL,” suggesting the endurance of the trees, which still go on, despite everything that humans have done to try to destroy them.
-Nick knows, of course, that, over time, organic changes will obscure his original sculpture, a fact that he finds appropriate.
+Nick knows, of course, that, over time, organic changes will obscure his original sculpture, a fact that he finds entirely appropriate.
 Meanwhile, Neelay’s learners observe the new sculpture from satellite images and ponder its significance, then begin to understand.
 Satisfied, Nick prepares to move on to his next project.
 “This will never end” is the final sentence of the book, whispered by a mysterious voice in the forest.
 Whether the “this” that goes on will include human beings is entirely up to us.

 Arac, Jonathan.
 “The Overstory: Taking the Measure of a Major New American Novel.”
 Critical Quarterly, vol. 61, no. 4, 2020, pp. 137–44.